Description

 Objective

-The objective of the Miller Marital Locus of Control Scale is to understand how people perceive control in their marital relationships, identify factors that influence this perception, and provide data for developing intervention and support strategies for couples.
+The main objective of the scale is to assess how individuals perceive control in their marital relationships and to identify factors that may influence this perception.
+The resulting information may also contribute to the development of interventions and support strategies for couples.

 References

-Rotter, J. B. (1966).
+Rotter JB.
 Generalized expectancies for internal versus external control of reinforcement.
-Psychological Monographs: General and Applied, 80(1), 1-28.
+Psychological Monographs: General and Applied.
+1966;80(1):1–28.